Being One Of The Many People With Bipolar Disorder Does Not Make You Crazy

 It’s important to understand and remember Bipolar Disorder is a lifelong illness and there is no cure (yet) so faithfully following the treatment plan outlined by your doctor is the surest way of making sure the illness does not take over your life.

-Some individuals suffering from Bipolar Disorder may also be dealing with other mental illnesses or have a substance abuse problem.
+Some people with Bipolar Disorder may also be dealing with other mental illnesses or have a substance abuse problem.
 The medical health professional will also diagnose those issues and treat them.
 No two people have the exact same symptoms therefore every treatment plan is customized to suit the patient’s needs.

 If you notice these warning signs in a loved one or feel overwhelmed with these emotions yourself, seek help immediately.
 Call 911 or go to the nearest hospital and speak to someone as soon as possible.
 Hotlines are also available 24 hours a day to talk you through your problems.

 Bipolar Disorder is not something you can leave untreated forever without severe consequences either for yourself or your family.
 Over time, the symptoms will continue to get worse and may eventually lead to death.
+People with bipolar disorder are at greater risk for worse mental health conditions and even some physical health conditions such as heart disease.
 So if you suspect you may have the illness or suspect a loved one may have it, please get help.

-This is an illness which affects close to 3% of the population in North America, you are not alone.
+This is an illness that affects close to 3% of the population in North America, you are not alone.
 Your life means something to someone, so get the help you need today.